International Agrifood Issues

 - Semester 1

-The major issues involved, and factors driving change, in food production, distribution and consumption are explored.
-Examples of the most significant current challenges faced by individuals, companies and policy makers operating in the food chain are analysed.
-The application of relevant aspects of business planning to the challenges of operating in the food chain is considered.
+Module teaching and learning is aimed at evaluating the major issues involved, and factors driving, change in food production, distribution and consumption.
+Examples of the most significant current challenges faced by individuals, companies and policy makers operating in the agrifood sector will be addressed.
+Indicative areas of focus include:

 Students will be able to:

-- Demonstrate the complex and dynamic nature of the food industry and the sensitivity over food quality, hygiene, and safety in different areas.
+- Demonstrate a critical understanding of the complex and dynamic nature of the food industry and the sensitivity over food quality, hygiene, and safety in different areas.